clivetong/Talks/ProbabilisticAndApproximate/README.md

 - Some algorithms are too complicated to implement, and it's easier to get it right most of the time (Skip Lists)
 - Too much data means we might prefer an approximate answer (Count-min sketch, Bloom filters)
 - Estimate the number of distinct elements you've seen (HyperLogLog)
-- And in the future, with Quantum you'll get an answer and have to check it (and then try again)
+- And in the future, Quantum Computers

 ---